 The University of Glasgow is committed to making the food it serves as sustainable as possible.
-In order to acheive its sustainability goals our Hospitality Services Team have developed a Sustainable Food Strategy and Action Plan.
+In order to acheive its sustainability goals our Catering and Events Team have developed a Sustainable Food Strategy and Action Plan.

-Hospitality Services is working to promote sustainable alternatives to students and staff including the KeepCup initative, Water Bottle Refill Stations and the opening of the University's exclusively vegetarian/vegan outlet - Cafe Picolino.
+Catering and Events is working to promote sustainable alternatives to students and staff including the KeepCup initative, Water Bottle Refill Stations and the provision of vegetarian and vegan options at all of our outlets.

-At present the University's Hospitality Services holds a variety of food accreditions:
+At present the University's Catering and Events Team holds a variety of food accreditions:

 - Sustainable Resturant Association